Delivering age-restricted products

 - Photographic identity card bearing the national Proof of Age Standards Scheme (PASS) hologram

 - National identity card issued by a European Union member state (other than the United Kingdom), Norway, Iceland, Liechtenstein or Switzerland

-If you can’t deliver part of the order because the customer doesn’t have ID or if too young, we’ll contact them directly.
+If you can’t deliver part of the order because the customer doesn’t have ID, is too young, or is under the influence of drugs or alcohol we’ll contact them directly.